-The last days of summer required a last minute excursion.
-What better place than the international playground of Macau, the Vegas of the East?
+When desiring a last-minute getaway during my time in Shanghai, what better place to go than the international playground of Macau, the Vegas of the East?
 But things didn’t quite go according to plan… typhoons do that.

-Day one for me, included an Herbal Bath and a Yin/Yan Facial at Shine Spa—this was everything.
-The facilities were superb and treatments amazing.
+Day one for me included an Herbal Bath and a Yin/Yan Facial at Shine Spa at the Sheraton—this was everything.
+The facilities were superb and the treatments amazing.
 I had my own private sauna before my treatments.
 The attendant, the sweetest Thai auntie, served me ginger tea with a baked organic treat while bathing.
 I felt like a princess.

-With a failed viewing of The House of Dancing Water show, we wondered into the Wynn Palace Hotel.
-The place exuded luxury.
+With a failed viewing of The House of Dancing Water show, we wandered into the Wynn Palace Hotel, a place that exuded luxury.
 Walking down a lavish hallway with white columns, mirrors, and crystal chandeliers, a combination of coquettish interior and European influence, it was captivating.
-We discovered a posh bar that I had actually wanted to check out, the Wing Lei Bar.
+We discovered a posh bar inside the hotel that I had actually wanted to check out, the Wing Lei Bar.
 Modeled after a jewelry box, the interior design gave the feeling of being in a lantern.
-We had the place by ourselves for a while and chalked it up with the bartender and hostesses, who were really nice an easy to chat with.
+We had the place by ourselves for a while and chalked it up with the bartender and hostesses, who were really nice and easy to chat with.

-What would a visit to Macau be without visiting the shoppes?
-We walked through just about everything—nearly having heart attacks at prices too.
+What would a visit to Macau be without visiting the shops?
+We walked through just about everything in glorious window shopping mode.
 It was totally worth it though.
 We discovered many cute shops.
 There was even a Lush store—which I didn’t even know we had back in Florida.
-I will certainly be hunting it down my next visit back home.